Lycoris (plant): Legends

 Since these scarlet flowers usually bloom near cemeteries around the autumnal equinox, they are described in Chinese and Japanese translations of the Lotus Sutra as ominous flowers that grow in Diyu (also known as Hell), or 黃泉 (黄泉, Huángquán), and guide the dead into the next reincarnation.

-When the flowers of Lycoris bloom, their leaves would have fallen; when their leaves grow, the flowers would have wilted.
-This habit gave rise to various legends.
-A famous one is the legend of two elves: Mañju (曼珠 (Mànzhū)), who guarded the flower, and Saka (沙華 (沙华, Shāhuá)), who guarded the leaves.
+By the time the flowers of Lycoris bloom, their leaves have long since withered and died back.
+Likewise, when their leaves are in full growth, the flowers are absent.
+This distinctive growth habit (shared by the closely-relates genus Ungernia) has given rise to a number of legends.
+A famous one concerns two elves: Mañju (曼珠 (Mànzhū)), who guarded the flower, and Saka (沙華 (沙华, Shāhuá)), who guarded the leaves.
 Out of curiosity, they defied their fate of guarding the herb alone and managed to meet each other.
 At first sight, they fell in love with each other.
 God, exasperated by their waywardness, separated the miserable couple, and laid a curse on them as a punishment: the flowers of Mañju shall never meet the leaves of Saka again.

 It was said that when the couple met after death in Diyu, they vowed to meet each other after reincarnation.
 However, neither of them could keep their word.

 In commemoration of the couple, some call the herbs "mañjusaka" (曼珠沙華 (曼珠沙华)), a compound of "mañju" and "saka", instead of their standard name, 石蒜 (shísuàn).
 The same kanji name is used in Japanese, where it is pronounced manju-shage.

 Some other legends have it that when a person sees someone that they may never meet again, these flowers would bloom along the path.
 Perhaps because of these sorrowful legends, Japanese people often used these flowers in funerals.
 The common Japanese name for Lycoris, higanbana (彼岸花), is literally "higan (the far shore of the Sanzu River) flower", or a decorative flower of the afterlife in Sukhavati (極楽浄土, Gokuraku Jyōdo).